-If you are feeling alone and addressing behavioral issues such as drug and alcohol abuse, violence, bullying, depression, suicide, stress, anxiety, gambling, eating disorders, gang involvement, and/or other social/emotional issues, I promise you, you are not alone.
+Parents if your child is feeling alone and addressing behavioral issues such as drug and alcohol abuse, violence, bullying, depression, suicide, stress, anxiety, gambling, eating disorders, gang involvement, and/or other social/emotional issues, I promise you, they are not alone.

-An initial intake can be performed in my office to determine the severity of your situation and how we can address your needs in a safe and therapeutic manner.
+An initial intake can be performed to determine the severity of their situation and how we can address their needs in a safe and therapeutic manner.

 I Will Do The Talking

-I will communicate your fears and concerns to the administration in a confidential manner, one in which protects your anonymity .
-I will advocate for the rights of the students.
+If a recommendation for outside therapeutic services is recommended, I will communicate your fears, concerns and symptomatic behaviors that your child is presenting with to the clinical professional in a confidential manner, one in which protects your rights.
+I will advocate for the rights of your child and your family.

-If you are concerned about a peer's or a classmate's behaviors or actions, contact me and discuss your concerns.
-Together, we can make a difference in protecting our school.
+If you are concerned, have questions please contact me and discuss your concerns.
+Together, we can make a difference in protecting our school community, your child or yourself.
 Call me at 201-262-0172 Ext.
-2013, or email me at firstname.lastname@example.org.
+2013, or email me at

 Do you know all of the signs?